scniro/react-codemirror2/README.md

 ## misc. notes

 - server rendering

 react-codemirror2 will prevent rendering in absence of `navigator` that is typical of a server environment.
-In case of any issue, you may be able to force the component to not render via a `PREVENT_CODEMIRROR_RENDER` global variable that this wrapper will respect.
+In case of any issue, you can force the component to not render via a `PREVENT_CODEMIRROR_RENDER` global variable that this wrapper respond to.

 - getting the instance

-getting the instance uf the underlying editor can be done via the event callbacks where `editor` is returned.
+getting the instance of the underlying editor can be done via the event callbacks where `editor` is returned.
 There is no static method to get it on demand, e.g. `CodeMirror.getInstance()`.
 The recommended approach can be observed as follows...

 ```jsx
 constructor() {